-Vacancies are advertised by careers services, specialist recruitment agencies, online and in publications such as TARGETjobs Finance, Business Week, The Economist and The Banker, plus their respective websites.
+Vacancies are advertised by careers services, specialist recruitment agencies, online and in publications such as TARGETjobs Finance, as well as Business Week, The Economist and The Banker, plus their respective websites.
 Undertaking sector and company research, attending presentations, networking and speculative applications are worthwhile.
 Early applications for vacancies are advisable.

 Investment analyst positions are more commonly open to graduates rather than school leavers.
-However, it may be possible for school leavers to enter the profession by starting in an administrative role within finance, and undertaking study for entry-level professional qualifications, such as those with the Chartered Institute for Securities and Investment, the CFA Institute or the Chartered Insurance Institute.
-It can take several years to become highly enough qualified to find employment as an investment analyst.
+However, it may be possible for school leavers to enter the profession by starting in an administrative role within finance and undertaking study for entry-level professional qualifications, such as those with the Chartered Institute for Securities and Investment, the CFA Institute or the Chartered Insurance Institute.
+It can take several years to become qualified enough to find employment as an investment analyst.

 Some companies do offer apprenticeships for school leavers, which could lead to a career as an investment analyst.
 For more information about this route, see the finance sector of TARGETcareers, our website aimed at school leavers.

 Graduates will need a degree of 2.1 or higher.
 Qualifications in business studies, management, statistics, mathematics, accounting or economics can be particularly helpful, as can an MBA or similar professional qualification.
 Relevant paid or voluntary experience gained via internships can be beneficial.
 Language skills may also be useful when working for an employer with international clients.